pierpaolo28/pierpaolo28.github.io/_books/The-Book-of-Why.md

 ## Quotes

-> Causality has been mathematized.
+> "Causality has been mathematized."

-> Virgil first proclaimed, "Lucky is he who has been able to understand the causes of things (29 BC.)"
+> "Virgil first proclaimed: Lucky is he who has been able to understand the causes of things (29 BC.)"

-> My emphasis on language also comes from a deep conviction that language shapes our thoughts.
-You cannot answer a question that you cannot ask, and you cannot ask a question that you have no words for.
+> "My emphasis on language also comes from a deep conviction that language shapes our thoughts.
+You cannot answer a question that you cannot ask, and you cannot ask a question that you have no words for."

-> That's all that a deep-learning program can do: fit a function to data.
+> "That's all that a deep-learning program can do: fit a function to data."

-> If I could sum up the message of this book in one tiny phrase, it would be that you are smarter than your data.
-Data do not understand causes and effects; humans do.
+> "If I could sum up the message of this book in one tiny phrase, it would be that you are smarter than your data.
+Data do not understand causes and effects; humans do."

+Authors: Judea Pearl and Dana Mackenzie